AurochsLinux/PKGBUILDs/README.md

 ### Non-Technical Contributions
-If you like my work you can contribute by donating at [Ko-Fi](https://ko-fi.com/patris)
+If you like my work you can contribute by donating at [Ko-Fi](https://ko-fi.com/patris)you can also help out by clicking the Librepay links above!

 ### Contacting The Project